Copy your repository and add files

 - Mercurial–Everything is automatic, so all you have to do is click OK.

-You should see a single commit on your repository.
+If you click Commits in the sidebar, you'll see a single commit on your repository.
 Bitbucket combines all the things you just did into that commit and shows it to you.

-You should see that you have a single source file in your repository, the
+If you click Source in the sidebar, you'll see that you have a single source file in your repository, the

 supplies.txtfile you just added.